 But as Islamic communities grow in size and anti-Israel feelings become increasing viral around the world, one might question the safety of wearing Jewish garb such as a kippah or tallit in public in traditionally hospitable nations.

 Before European attacks on Jewish institutions in recent years, between one-fifth and one-third of Jews living in Europe reported being afraid to wear even a kippah in public, let alone the tallit.
 Now it is probably closer to 100 percent.

 Moreover, at Jewish houses of worship and other establishments worldwide, there is an increased necessity for armed guards to protect Jewish worshipers and the buildings themselves.

-Such fear prompts Israeli Prime Minister Benjamin Netanyahu to call on the Jews of Europe to immigrate to the safety of Israel.
+Such fear prompts Israeli leaders to call on the Jews of Europe to immigrate to the safety of Israel.